KATY-FM

-KATY-FM (101.3 MHz, "101.3 & 103.9 Katy FM"), is a commercial radio station serving to the southwestern portion of the Riverside-San Bernardino radio market.
-KATY-FM is licensed to Idyllwild, California, with its studios and offices in Temecula, California.
-It broadcasts an adult contemporary radio format, described as "More Music, More Variety".
+KATY-FM (101.3 MHz, "101.3 & 103.9 Katy FM"), is a commercial radio station licensed to Idyllwild, California, and serving the southeastern portion of the Riverside-San Bernardino radio market in the Inland Empire.
+It simulcasts an adult contemporary radio format, described as "More Music, More Variety," with sister station 103.9 KHTI in Lake Arrowhead.

-KATY-FM is independently owned and operated by the parent company, All Pro Broadcasting, which is owned by the estate of the late Green Bay Packers star Willie Davis.
-It simulcasts on sister station 103.9 KHTI in Lake Arrowhead, California.
+KATY and KHTI are owned and operated by All Pro Broadcasting, which in turn is owned by the estate of the late Green Bay Packers star Willie Davis.
+The studios and offices are in Temecula.
+KATY's transmitter is near Mount San Jacinto State Park.

-The current on-air staff includes Jeff Pope, Mia "Mama Mia", Chris Ramone and Anna & Raven (Anna Zapotosky and Jeff Raven).
-KATY-FM carries the nationally syndicated John Tesh Radio Show.
+The current on-air staff includes Jeff Pope, Mia "Mama Mia" and Chris Ramone.
+KATY and KHTI carry the nationally syndicated Anna & Raven (Anna Zapotosky and Jeff Raven) morning show and John Tesh Intelligence for Your Life in evenings.
+During the NFL football season, KATY airs Los Angeles Chargers games.

 History

-On December 1, 1989, it signed on the air, founded by Kay Sadler-Gill, at a time when few women owned radio stations.
-Sadler-Gill's nickname is "Katy," which is reflected in the station's call sign.
+On December 1, 1989, the station signed on the air.
+It was founded by Kay Sadler-Gill, at a time when few women owned radio stations.
+Sadler-Gill's nickname "Katy" is reflected in the station's call sign, KATY-FM.